 The City of Phoenix has published a draft of its roadmap to electrification, focusing on how the city will prepare for 280,000 electric vehicles (EVs) in the city by 2030.
-This 28,000 total is of all EVs in the city and is based on state and national forecasts.
+That total is of all EVs in the city and is based on state and national forecasts.
 Part of the plan, however, includes leading by example with the city fleet — this includes a recommendation to purchase 200 light-duty EVs for the fleet by 2030, evaluate the performance of newly introduced medium- and heavy-duty EVs for the city fleet, and install charging infrastructure for its 200 planned EVs.

 The plan details steps the city will take to achieve its goals.